OpenSILEX/phis-docs-community/docs/experimental-organization.md

 `Date Start` and `Date End` are to be provided in the format YYYY-MM-DD (year-month-day), directly or through the calendar view.
 It it compulsory to give a value to the **Date End** field in order to create an experiment.
-If the end date of the experiment is unknown, the start date can be reused in **Date End** temporarily.
+If the end date of the experiment is unknown, the start date can be reused in the **Date End** field.
 Typical **Date Start** values correspond to a sowing date, while **Date End** typically concur with an harvesting date.

 ![create-experiment-date](img/create-experiments_date.png)